GitHub Issue Management: Best Practices for Defect Tracking

 Defects Analytics Dashboard

 • Intuitive and Easy to Use.
-Our UI is built to be simple, reducing the learning curve in an organization and managing complex workflow for non-tech members.
+Our UI is built to be simple, reducing the learning curve in an organization and managing complex workflows for non-technical members.

 • Comprehensive Quality Metrics.
-Built-in Analytics dashboards and metrics allow teams to track everything from test coverage to automation trends, giving insight into overall project health and testing efficiency.
+Built-in dashboards and metrics let teams track everything from coverage to defect trends, giving insight into overall project health.

 • Enhanced Synchronization and Collaboration.
-Whether managing test cases, syncing issues, or tracking test results, keeps all your tools and teams on the same page.
+Whether syncing issues, tracking defects, or reviewing results, Testomat.io keeps all your tools and teams on the same page.

-With direct connections to GitHub Issues and GitHub Actions CI, our test management solution transforms GitHub into a comprehensive testing environment, helping teams keep pace with the rapid demands of modern software development.
+With direct connections to GitHub Issues, our solution turns GitHub into a comprehensive issue-tracking environment, helping teams keep pace with the rapid demands of modern software development.